$100M AI Signing Bonuses

 Zuckerberg has offered $100 million packages to some people.
 He doled out $14 billion for a stake in AI startup Scale and its CEO Alexandr Wang, who is slated to run the new AI team that Zuckerberg is assembling.
 At that price, he essentially made the 28-year-old one of the most lucrative hires in history.

 You'll note the "packages" element here.
 That, of course, suggests the compensation goes far beyond a "signing bonus".
-They also included the $100M in their headline with "pay packages".
+WSJ also included the $100M in their headline with "pay packages".

-While $100M signing bonuses may sound good on paper – certainly to anyone getting such an offer or even just reading about such an offer! – it also would likely be a nightmare for any company to try to implement.
-It's so much money up front that you would have to worry about incentives going forward.
-If you step back and just think about it, it seems far more likely that Meta would offer a healthy slug of money upfront to entice people to leave behind their current equity stakes and come over but that most of the incentives would still be tied to performance-based earn-outs.
-And because Meta is a public company with fully liquid stock (aside from the reporting windows were employees cannot trade), they can easily sell that against an OpenAI, where employees have to wait for a tender offer of some sort to cash in.
+As such, it seems far more likely that Meta would offer a merely "healthy" slug of money up front to entice people to leave behind their current equity stakes and come over but that most of the incentives would still be tied to performance-based earn-outs.
+And because Meta is a public company with fully liquid stock (aside from the reporting windows were employees cannot trade), they can easily sell that against an OpenAI, where employees have to wait for a tender offer of some sort to cash in (which, to be fair, seems to happen a lot at OpenAI!).

 While signing bonuses have been soaring in sports – in particular in the NFL, where every game brings the chance of never playing again and thus, losing a lot of the value of the contract you signed (aside from whatever insurance you took out), tech is a much less risky business.
 Sure, you may still be an "at will" employee, but there's a reason these companies are all battling over the same people.
 The market is backstopping the prices here.
+(There's also perhaps a tangential conversation around "guaranteed" money – something you also hear in sports – and which Altman also casually mentions in the podcast, and how a company might structure that without just using a "signing bonus".)
 Which is a long-winded way of saying that $100M total compensation offers feel more likely than $100M signing bonuses.

 And yeah, those getting such offers seem to back that up – though such public pronouncements also feel a bit coordinated, TBH.
 "Fake news" – what is this, 2017?